Recession survival checklist

 Experiencing short-term market declines can be difficult.
 Understanding the time horizon for your financial goals and revisiting appropriate long-term performance expectations for your portfolio can make it easier to ride the ups and downs of an economic cycle.

 Taking a closer look at consumer sentiment and stock market performance, we see that stocks tend to do well when sentiment is souring and bottoming.
 Not all periods of falling investor and consumer sentiment lead to recessions, but valuations typically fall as sentiment falls, which can translate into better long-term performance for buyers of stocks.
-As stocks moved into the bear market territory, lower valuations but still-strong consumer spending have set up strong support for equity market returns, which we believe improves long-term return potential.
+Historically, as stocks moved into bear territory amidst strong consumer spending, the lower stock valuations have set up strong support for equity market returns, which we believe improves the long-term return potential.

 8. Take stock of how much risk you're willing to take